gpiozero/gpiozero/docs/migrating_from_rpigpio.rst

         led.value = b / 100
         sleep(0.01)

-:class:`PMWLED` has a :meth:`blink` method which can be used the same was as :class:`LED`'s :meth:`LED.blink` method, but its PWM capabilities allow for ``fade_in`` and ``fade_out`` options to be provided.
+:class:`PWMLED` has a :meth:`PWMLED.blink` method which can be used the same was as :class:`LED`'s :meth:`LED.blink` method, but its PWM capabilities allow for ``fade_in`` and ``fade_out`` options to be provided.
 There is also the :meth:`PWMLED.pulse` method which provides a neat way to have an LED fade in and out repeatedly.